 Until the seeds sprout, ensure that the soil surface always stays moist.
 An easy way maintain moisture is to enclose the pots in a plastic dome or bag.
 Leave it open a crack to allow some fresh air in.
 You may need to drip a few drops of water on the seeds every day keep them moist.

 Keep the pots at about 65-77 degrees F (18-25°C).
-A little cooler at night is ok, but avoid letting them get above 79°F (26°C).
+A little cooler at night is ok, but avoid letting them get above 80°F (27°C).
 I recommend placing a minimum/maximum thermometer near the pots.

-A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light.
-Protect from direct sun.
+Keep them in bright light out of direct sun.
+A bright LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

-The seeds should begin sprouting in 4 to 6 weeks, but allow up to 10 weeks for any slow ones to sprout, especially at cooler temperatures.
+The seeds should begin sprouting within 6 weeks, but may take up to 12 weeks to start, especially at cooler temperatures.
 Give your seedlings bright light, but avoid direct sunlight while they are small.
 I recommend growing them indoors for at least 2-3 months.

-Fertilizing -- The first 8 weeks, feed every 7 days with a very dilute (1/8 strength) liquid fertilizer.
+Fertilizing -- The first 3 months, feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for this, because it is easily absorbed and contains all essential nutrients.
-I use General Hydroponics Flora fertilizer, using 1 teaspoon/gallon (5 mL per 4 liters).
-After 8 weeks, you may switch to granular fertilizer that contains micronutrients (I use this).
-Or continue feeding weekly with liquid fertilizer at 1/8 strength.
+After 3 months, you may switch to a granular fertilizer, feeding at half the dosage on the package.
+Or continue feeding weekly with dilute liquid fertilizer.